 The research team will identify and recruit only one or two medium to large school districts to participate in the study.
 The team is targeting a study sample size of approximately 80-100 classrooms with a total of approximately 2,000-3,000 students.

 No sampling or other statistical methods will be used to select the survey respondents or extrapolate or generalize the study results to a wider population.
 All eligible students in classrooms participating in the evaluation will be invited to participate.
 All students who agree to participants will be asked to respond to, a baseline and follow-up surveys.
 The results will be analyzed (along with available administrative data) for assenting students only to provide information on the impact of MCE.
 The findings will therefore be specific to the interventions and populations tested.

+This evaluation is designed to measure outcomes related to:

+Do experiential financial management simulations embedded into the classroom generate improvements in financial knowledge, intentions, perceptions, and behaviors relative to classrooms without such programs? (survey data)

+Do teachers comfort levels increase related to teaching financial topics when part of a simulation relative to classrooms with no financial management simulations? (teacher survey)

+Does exposure to financial management simulations increase the rate of parental and teacher financial socialization (discussions about personal finance)?
+Financial socialization is the process whereby children acquire financial knowledge, attitudes and behaviors (Shim et al. 2009) (parent and teacher survey)

+Do students who are exposed to an embedded simulation show improvements in academic behavior relative to students who use the standard model?
+“Embedded” means that the program is integrated into the classroom experience throughout the school day, rather than being delivered through a standalone curriculum delivered at distinct intervals. (survey + school performance data)

+Which students more sensitive to the MCE approach than other student?
+This analysis will measure whether student demographics influence measured responses to MCE. (student survey and school data)

+Constructs of Outcomes:

+Attitude about saving (positive) vs. immediate consumption (negative)

+Materialism (less)

+Money management behavior – (positive behavior)

+Financial socialization (talk more about finances )

+Objective Financial knowledge (Quiz Score Increase)

+Math performance (Improved school performance)

+Teacher openness to teaching financial topics (increase)

+Cynicism about work (decrease)

+Future orientation, expectations, optimism (increase)

+Propensity to plan (increase)

+Delayed gratification (increase)

+Financial self-efficacy (increase)

+Conscientiousness at school (increase)

+Information about the source of each survey question is provided in Exhibits B-D at the end of this document.

 Participation will be completely voluntary.